-Regular bonus means the "reversionary bonus" in your policy.
+Regular bonus means the "annual dividend" in your policy.
 It may be declared to a policy on an annual basis.
-Once declared, the face value (for the reversionary bonus) will be guaranteed and we will not withdraw it.
+Once declared, the amount for the annual dividend will be guaranteed and we will not withdraw it.
 While it is our aim to add the regular bonus to your policy every year, there may be circumstances under which we decide not to declare any regular bonus in some particular years.